ECM Contracts: Contract-Aware, Versioned, and Governable Capability Interfaces for Embodied Agents: The ECM Contract Framework

-Component-based robotics middleware such as OROCOS~\cite{bruyninckx2003} and SkiROS~\cite{rovida2017} provide composition mechanisms with varying levels of interface checking~\cite{elkady2012}; our framework generalizes these to six contract dimensions.
+Component-based robotics middleware such as OROCOS~\citep{bruyninckx2003} and SkiROS~\citep{rovida2017} provide composition mechanisms with varying levels of interface checking~\citep{elkady2012}; our framework generalizes these to six contract dimensions.
 We introduce a compatibility framework built on ECM Contracts that evaluates compatibility across the six contract dimensions and applies them to four lifecycle operations: (1)~\emph{installation compatibility}, (2)~\emph{invocation compatibility}, (3)~\emph{composition compatibility}, and (4)~\emph{upgrade compatibility}.
+Figure~\ref{fig:compat_overview} summarises the framework end-to-end: the six-dimensional contract is the single information source that all four lifecycle checks consult, parameterised by the target runtime, policy environment, and dependent module set, with each check yielding one of four structured outcomes.
+Sections~\ref{sec:compat_dim}--\ref{sec:compat_outcome} elaborate each component in turn, and every subsequent subsection refers back to this figure.

-\subsection{Compatibility Dimensions}
+\subsubsection{Compatibility Dimensions}